winfried-schultz/name-sorter/README.md

 Names without a given name or more than 3 given names are rejected.
 The results are printed to screen.
-Additionally, the results are written to a file name "sorted-names-list.txt".
+Additionally, the results are written to a file named "sorted-names-list.txt".
 The file will be located in the executing directory.

 ## Download the project from GitHub